Not filing Form 5472 costs $25,000 per year. We file it for $299.

 Frequently asked questions

-Does a foreign-owned single-member LLC with no income file Form 5472?
+Does an LLC need to file Form 5472?

 What is the penalty for not filing Form 5472?

-The penalty is $25,000 per form, per year, per entity.
-There is no maximum cap and no statute of limitations.
-An additional $25,000 applies every 30 days after the IRS sends a notice and the form remains unfiled.
+The penalty is $25,000 per form, per year, per entity, under IRC section 6038A(d).
+There is no maximum cap and no statute of limitations, and an extra $25,000 accrues for each 30-day period after the IRS issues a notice and the form stays unfiled.

 Related guides